 Most shrines and temples offer free admission, though some Buddhist temples charge a very small admission of 300 to 600 yen (approximately $2.80 to $5.55).
 At those that do charge, you can often access the gardens for free.
 For example, Kiyomizu-Dera temple -- a UNESCO World Heritage Site -- charges an entrance fee, but you can opt for a free pass to explore the surrounding gates and gardens.
 For an afternoon pick-me-up, cafes around town with gardens will give you access to their oasis, a cup of tea, and a sweet for around 500 yen (about $4.60 USD).

 Kyoto has an easy-to-use subway and bus system.
-A daily bus pass costs 600 yen (about. $5.55 USD) and will pay off quickly if you’re trying to hit temples in different areas of the city.
+A daily bus pass costs 600 yen per adult (about. $5.55 USD) and will pay off quickly if you’re trying to hit temples in different areas of the city.
 Or, consider purchasing more comprehensive Kyoto Sightseeing Pass.
 (1,200 yen, or around $11 for a two-day pass).
 The pass can be used on city buses, the subway, and other buses operated by the Kyoto Bus company.
 Tip: When you arrive at Kyoto Station, take the escalators to the top of the tower for a 360-degree view of the city for free.
 Additionally, Kyoto is one of the best biking cities in Asia.
 Rent a bike and explore the city for about 1,000 yen (about $9) per day.
-Some hotels offer free bikes to guests, too.
+Some hotels also offer free bike rentals.

 Sure, kaiseki is great, but it’s pricey.
 However, if you go for lunch rather than dinner, you'll get (almost) same experience for nearly half the price.
 In Japan, you don’t have to spend a lot of money to find good food.
 For a few bucks, you can cook and eat delicious okonomiyaki (savory pancakes filled with seafood and vegetables), or load up on skewers of meat and vegetables at any of the lively izakaya (Japanese pubs).